futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

 * YBCPgMemCtx -> [PgMemctx](../src/k2/connector/yb/pggate/pg_memctx.h): the PG gate counterpart of PG's MemoryContext and it holds PgStatements and PgTableDesc.

-Apart from the above, YBCStatus is mapped to the C [Status](../src/k2/connector/yb/common/status.h) and a [PgSession](../src/k2/connector/yb/pggate/pg_session.h) is implicited used by the PG gate APIs.
+Apart from the above, YBCStatus is mapped to the C [Status](../src/k2/connector/yb/common/status.h) and a [PgSession](../src/k2/connector/yb/pggate/pg_session.h) is implicitly used by the PG gate APIs.

 ### Statement Lifecycle
 A major portion of the PG gate APIs are for SQL statements, for example, select, insert, update, and delete.
 For a statement, i.e., PgStatement, it consists of the following life cycle:
 * Prepare statement:
-** Intialize: create the data structures for the statement, for example, base request.
+** Initialize: create the data structures for the statement, for example, base request.
 ** Bind columns: bind the conditions in the where clause as a list of PgExpr.
 ** Append targets: set the columns that the statement needs to return as a list of PgExpr.
 ** Assign columns: used in update statement for the Set clause.